riderman10000/action_count_in_events3/README.md

 # 1. all_code

-Store all code files, `main.ipynb` is the main function.
+Store all code files, `main.ipynb` is the main function. `npy_file` folder stores the video data count results in the [repnet](https://sites.google.com/view/repnet)

 # 2. event_csv